snail007/proxy-admin-cluster/README.md

 # About ProxyAdmin Cluster Edition
-ProxyAdmin cluster version, is a powerful proxy service tool [snail007 / goproxy] (https://github.com/snail007/goproxy) control panel, run it, one second let you have a proxy service to control massive machines, friendly The interactive interface, Newbie can also easily get started, so that you can use it handy and feel comfortable.
+ProxyAdmin cluster version, is a powerful proxy service tool [snail007/goproxy](https://github.com/snail007/goproxy) control panel, run it, one second let you have a proxy service to control massive machines, friendly The interactive interface, Newbie can also easily get started, so that you can use it handy and feel comfortable.

 This panel is used for a fee, please contact the official telegram group for purchase: [join](https://t.me/snail007_goproxy)